seed-labs/project-guide/README.md

 ## Vision

 Learning by doing is essential for education.
-Our vision is to develop hands-on labs that help achieve learning-by-doing in the cybersecurity education around the world.
+Our vision is to develop hands-on labs that can help achieve learning by doing in the cybersecurity education around the world.
-These include well-designed lab exercises and the platform for these labs.
-These labs and platforms will be provided to the entire world, free of charges for non-commercial uses.
+These include well-designed lab exercises, as well as the platforms for these labs.
+These labs and platforms are open source.

 ## Contributing